tarwn/lessthandot-hugo/blogs/content/posts/2011-12-01-how-to-capture-the-error.md

 Divide BY zero ERROR encountered.
 8134

-What is better for the end user 8134 or &#8220;Divide BY zero ERROR encountered.&#8221;?
+What is better for the end user 8134 or “Divide BY zero ERROR encountered.”?

  [1]: http://stackoverflow.com/questions/8171359/capture-the-error-output-from-a-stored-procedure-when-calling-another-stored-pro/8171572#8171572